StephenGill/a11y-guidance.github.io/documents.md

 ### 3. Give the document a structure

-Use a sans serif font like Arial or Helvetica.
-Minimum size of 12 points.

 Make sure the text is left aligned, not justified.

-Use sentence case.
-Avoid all caps text and minimise use of italics.

-Avoid underlining, except for links.

 Use plenty of white space.
 Break up your document to make it more readable.
 Use bullet points, numbered steps and subheadings.